ychaaban2004/Java-Compiler-DomainSpecific/Expected Functionality.md

 ## Control flow

+after the parser is complete we could implement the ability to not even tokenize lines of code never executed in real time, maybe if it makes sense

 Control flow means the ability to skip some code or execute some lines of code multiple times.